diogob/motion-streamer/README.md

 There is no binary distribution yet, so you will need to download this repository and compile the sources.
 I have not tested cross-compilation, so I currently install all dependencies in the RPi and compile there.

-Also note that this was written based on my experience with the [Raspberry Pi OS](https://www.raspberrypi.com/software/) Bullseye, so in other operating systems your mileage may vary.
+Also note that this was written based on my experience with the [Raspberry Pi OS](https://www.raspberrypi.com/software/) Bookworm, so in other operating systems your mileage may vary.

 ### Required packages to compile